ZaharBozhok/zzck.dev/_posts/2021-08-20-c++-questions.markdown

 tags: [C++,Interviewing,Puzzles,Questions]
 ---

+C++ questions
 1. What is OOP (Encapsulation, Inheritance, Abstraction, Polymorphism)?
+2
 2. What is the difference between 'class' and 'struct'?
 3. How do access modifiers change during inheritance?
 4. What is an abstract class in C++?
 5. Can we create an instance of an abstract class?
 6. How do virtual functions work?
+2
 7. Is it possible to have virtual constructor (why would yes or not)?
 8. Why do we need virtual destructors?
 3
 9. Describe the purpose of the `explicit` keyword.